 The method of trapping charged particles using time-varying electric fields is not restricted to atomic or molecular ions, it equally applies to charged microparticles.
-The first demonstration of microparticle trapping was performed by Straubel \cite{Stra55}, who confined charged oil drops in a simple quadrupole trap operated in air.
-Wuerker has obtained stable arrays of positively charged aluminum particles using a 3D Paul trap operated in vacuum \cite{Wuerk59}.
-The particles repeatedly crystallized into a regular array and then melted, owing to the dynamical equilibrium between the trapping potential and inter-particle Coulomb repulsion.
-A similar experiment was performed by Winter and Ortjohann, thus demonstrating storage of macroscopic dust particles (anthracene) in a 3D Paul trap operated under SATP conditions \cite{Wint91}, as friction in air was proven to be an efficient mechanism to {\em cool} the microparticles.
-The mechanism is similar with cooling of ions in ultrahigh vacuum conditions owing to the collisions with the buffer gas molecules \cite{Major05}.
-The dynamics of a charged microparticle in a Paul trap near SATP conditions was studied by Izmailov \cite{Izma95} using a Mathieu differential equation with damping term and stochastic source, under conditions of combined periodic parametric and random external excitation.
+The first demonstration of microparticle trapping was performed by Straubel \cite{Stra55} who confined charged oil drops in a simple quadrupole trap operated in air.
+Wuerker {\em et al} have obtained stable arrays of positively charged aluminium particles using a 3D Paul trap operated in vacuum \cite{Wuerk59}.
+The particles repeatedly crystallize into a regular array and then melt, owing to the dynamical equilibrium between the trapping potential and the inter-particle Coulomb repulsion.
+A similar experiment was performed by Winter, thus demonstrating storage of macroscopic dust particles (anthracene) in a 3D Paul trap operating under SATP conditions \cite{Wint91}, as friction in air is proven to be an efficient mechanism to {\em cool} the microparticles.
+The mechanism is similar with cooling of ions in ultrahigh vacuum conditions due to collisions with buffer gas molecules \cite{Major05}.
+The dynamics of a charged microparticle in a Paul trap (near SATP conditions) was studied by Izmailov \cite{Izma95} using a Mathieu differential equation with damping term and stochastic source, under conditions of combined periodic parametric and random external excitation.
 Further research on electrodynamic traps is presented in \cite{Tak04, Kja05}.

-The combination between a Paul and Penning trap which uses both RF voltage and an axial magnetic field is called a combined trap \cite{Naka01}.
-Particle dynamics in nonlinear traps has also been explored.
-It was found that ion motion is well described by the Duffing oscillator model \cite{Nay08, Kova11} with an additional nonlinear damping term \cite{Mih10b, Ake10}.
-Regions of stable (chaos) and unstable dynamics were illustrated, as well as the occurrence of strange attractors and fractal properties for the associated dynamics.
+The combination between a Paul and Penning trap, which uses both a RF voltage and an axial magnetic field, is called a combined trap \cite{Vogel18, Naka01}.
+Particle dynamics in nonlinear traps has also been intensively explored.
+It was found that ion motion is well described by the Duffing oscillator model \cite{Nay04, Kova11} with an additional nonlinear damping term \cite{Mih10b, Ake10}.
+Regions of stable (chaos) and unstable dynamics were illustrated, along with the occurrence of strange attractors and fractal properties for the associated dynamics.
 The dynamics of a parametrically driven levitated nanoparticle is investigated in \cite{Gies15}.